victorguillen/Dots/docs/README.md

 There's a score count of how may dots have been connected and a timer counting down to zero.
 When the timer hits zero the game is over and a play again button appears on screen to play a new game.

-The game includes background music which can be muted by clicking on the speaker icon.
+The game includes sound effects which can be muted by clicking on the speaker icon.

 ### Functionality & MVP

 User will be able to:

-- [ ] Read the instructions through a modal popup.
+- [ ] Mute the sound effect.
-- [ ] Start, pause, restart and mute the background music.
+- [ ] Start, pause, restart.
 - [ ] Use of mouse to connect the dots.

 This project will include:

 - [ ] A production Readme
-- [ ] An intro showing how to play the game.
-Include a modal with instructions and a gif.
+- [ ] Buttons that can toggle play/pause and mute.

 ### Wireframes

-This game will consist of a single screen with a gif popup explaining how the game works.
-The screen will then transition to the game with a Play button in the center.
-When the user connects the dots the score will appear on the screen along with a Play Again button and a mute button on the top right corner.
+This game will consist of a single screen When the screen loads dots will drop and bounce on the screen.
+A play button to start or pause the game.
+When the user connects the dots the score will appear on the screen, a mute button is available on the top right corner.

 <img src="wireframes/dots.png" width="300">